zainabmelh/guide-articles/articles/Miscellaneous/12-principles-behind-the-agile-manifesto/index.md

 ---
-title: "12 Principles Behind The Agile Manifesto"
+title: 12 Principles Behind the Agile Manifesto
-parent: "to-be-sorted"
 ---
 ### We follow these principles:

 1. Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.